Skip to main content

 • the appointee was recently awarded a Ph.D. or equivalent doctorate or terminal degree (e.g., DrPH, EdD, MD, MFA) in an appropriate field from an accredited domestic or foreign institution.

-• The individual is hired using Job Code 8806 (Post Doctoral Scholar) or Job Code 8818 (Post Doctoral Scholar-NRSA for those appointed to training grants and fellowships).
+• the individual is hired using Job Code 8806 (Post Doctoral Scholar) or Job Code 8818 (Post Doctoral Scholar-NRSA for those appointed to training grants and fellowships).

 • the appointment involves substantially full-time research or scholarship.